kellykohlleffel/genai-rag-databricks/README.md

 * Click on **Sample Data** to take a look

 ### STEP 3: Transform the new structured dataset into a single string to simulate an unstructured document
-* Open a new tab in the Databricks SQL Editor and create a new query
+* Open a new query in the Databricks SQL Editor
 * Select the catalog: ts-mds-catalog-lab
 * Select your schema: yourlastname_yourfirstname_agriculture
 * Copy and paste this transformation script into the SQL Editor: [**transformation scripts**](01-transformations.sql)